mgrojo/coap_spark/README.md

 CoAP-SPARK is a working and verified implementation of CoAP.

-The main objective of CoAP-SPARK is to be the subject of my Master's Thesis, but I think it can be used in scenarios where this limitations are not an issue:
+The main objective of CoAP-SPARK is to be the subject of my Master's Thesis, but I think it can be used in scenarios where these limitations are not an issue:
 - There are no retransmissions.
 - It only supports NoSec and PreSharedKey security modes.
 - Block-wise transfers are not implemented.
 Nevertheless, this isn't part of the